Priorities and Objectives

 Objective: People with disabilities who are entitled to Social Security Disability Insurance or Supplemental Security Income will receive their benefits.

-PRIORITY IV: Participate in systemic advocacy that protects and promotes the rights of people with disabilities.
+PRIORITY III: Participate in systemic advocacy that protects and promotes the rights of people with disabilities.

 Objective: Participate with stakeholders and disability groups on task forces, workgroups and councils that provide the opportunity to advocate on behalf of people with disabilities.